 Emotional, gender, and cultural association:

-Men are attracted to dark and saturated colours.
+Men are attracted to dark and saturated

 Woman are attracted to cool colours and softer tints.